-The Commission proposed the Regulation setting EU-wide end-dates for the migration of old national credit transfers and direct debits to pan-European SEPA instruments by 1st of February 2014.
+The Commission proposed the regulation setting EU-wide end-dates for the migration of old national credit transfers and direct debits to pan-European SEPA instruments by 1st of February 2014.
 The regulation entered into force in March 2012.
-More detailed information can be found here.

-For legal aspects related to VAT and e-invoicing, see action 11.
+Action 11 deals with the legal aspects related to VAT and e-invoicing

-The last meeting of the European multi-stakeholder forum took place in September 2012..More information about the work of the group can be found here.
+The last meeting of the European multi-stakeholder forum took place in September 2012.

 In the "Single Market Act II" the Commission announced an additional action on e-invoicing which aims at making it a standard mode of invoicing in public procurement.